scaleops-sh/scaleops-sh/README.md

 ### Pre Requisites

-1. Make use you have proper credentials set to access k8s [^1]
+1. Make sure you have proper credentials set to access k8s [^1]
 2. Get scaleops `token` from your account manager [^2]

 [^1]: In case you have not installed `helm 3` or `kubectl`, and you are using one of our package installations we would install them as dependencies.